 Who is the target user?

-Who are you trying to reach with this product?
-If it is for the public, you will need to identify which segment of the public.
-Rarely is any project designed for everybody (unless you are Facebook, which I’m gathering you are not).
+Whom are you trying to reach with this product?
+If it is for the public, you will need to identify which segment of the people.
+Rarely is any project designed for everybody (unless you are Facebook, which even started as an app for Harvard University college students).
 Typically it is for some subset.
-In some cases, the target is clear, such as a subset of an industry (e.g. “network engineers,” “family owned businesses,” etc)
+In some cases, the target is clear, such as a subset of an industry (e.g., network engineers, family-owned businesses, or college students)

-Even if it is not a clear demographic, you can define the user by their needs or wants.
+You can define users by their needs or wants, even if it is not a precise demographic.
 It may be helpful to define your target as “people who are interested in doing A or B.”

 Who are the Stakeholders?

-Who is this project being made for.
-This does not just mean the people who brought this to you, but each of the people who will be affected by the development of this project.
-This includes not just the client, but inter-office personnel, support staff, etc. Are there any external investors involved?
+Whom is this project being made for?
+This does not just mean the people who brought this to you, but everyone who will be affected by the development of this project.
+This includes the client, inter-office personnel, support staff, etc. Are there any external investors involved?

 The section on the environment will describe the physical or digital space where the project will exist.
-For instance if this is a standalone application, it’s important to specify which operating systems are necessary.
-What sort of devices are required to be able to operate this?
-Are there any other requirements, that are related specifically to the target user group.
+For instance, if this is a standalone application, it’s essential to specify which operating systems are necessary.
+What sort of devices are required to be able to use this?
+Are there any other requirements explicitly related to the target user group?

 Included within the environment are the scope and limitations of the project.
-For instance, if there are necessities built-in that will require use of cloud hosting or local hosting, this needs to be specified.
-If it is not specified, it will typically be determined to be out of the scope of the project.
+For instance, if there are necessities built-in that will require the use of cloud hosting or local hosting, this needs to be specified.
+It will typically be out of the project’s scope if it is not set.

-If there are any requirements that fall outside of the project guidelines, these need to be specified.
-For instance, if a project requires certain infrastructural changes to be completed before a feature of a project is to be implemented, these should be described here.
+If any requirements fall outside the project guidelines, these need to be specified.
+For instance, if a project requires specific infrastructural changes to be completed before a feature of a project is to be implemented, these should be described here.

-In this section, you will break down the project into specific features or modules.
-This is a good place to explain each feature and how it meets the overall goal of the product.
-It is important to include everything here that is intended to go into the project.
+This section will break down the project into specific features or modules.
+This is an excellent place to explain each part and how it meets the overall goal of the product.
+Including everything that is intended to go into the project is essential.
 Anything that is not included here will be considered to be out of scope.
 You will want to be as detailed as possible about each feature that will go into the product.

 Here are few examples: